• 12 min read

 • Potential for low quality leads.
 Most of your leads will probably be folks who are mildly interested, at best.
 You’ll spend a lot of time filtering out cold from hot leads.

-• ROI is difficult to measure.
+• ROI can be difficult to measure.
 Organic lead generation is by nature hard to quantify, especially if you utilize a hybrid approach of internet marketing, legacy marketing, and referrals.
 This makes it difficult to focus on which lead generation techniques you should emphasize.

 If you’re going to try to generate your own leads, you’re going to need some strategies.
 Certain marketing tactics can be a great low-cost, high-impact way to generate solar leads and grow your business.
-In fact, using a combination of paid and organic strategies, you can position yourself for connecting with potential leads that are actively engaged and interested in what you’re offering.
+In fact, using a combination of paid and organic strategies, you can position yourself to connect with potential leads who are actively engaged and interested in what you’re offering.

 Let’s walk through some of the more advanced steps and strategies for using marketing to help generate those invaluable leads.